interlink-project/frontend/docs/coproductionprocess-team.md

 ![View the new team bound to task through permissions](images/coproductionprocess-bind-treenode-team2.png)

 Notice that you may create new teams with different roles and associated permissions to a given co-production process.
 The permissions of a team apply to the chosen phases, objectives or tasks.

+You may also assign a team to a co-production process through the Teams view of a given co-production process by clicking on button "Add new permission to the overall process", as shown in the figure below.

+Once a given team is selected through the window that pops us with all available organization and teams.

+The selected team should have access rights granted to the resources generated across the whole co-production tree.